Key takeaways:

 Jump to our state-specific contractor license requirements to learn more.

-A standard business license is all you’ll need to legally operate your cleaning business.
+In most cases, a standard business license is all you need to legally run your cleaning business.

 General business license